wernerfred/monitoring-plugins/README.md

 - [check_synology.py](#check_synology.py)

 ### check_dht.py
-This plugin will read the temperature and humidity values from your sensor (dht11, dht22, 3202) and return it in readable format for tools like icinga oder nagios including perfdata for visualization.
+This plugin will read the temperature and humidity values from your sensor (dht11, dht22, 3202).

 This check plugin needs the adafruit dht library available on: https://github.com/adafruit/Adafruit_Python_DHT.git